 But the femme fatale's criminal boyfriend, Steve Norris, has other ideas.
 After they meet to divide the loot, they plan to split town leaving Eddie behind.
 When Eddie comes looking for Barbara, she tearfully spills the beans, forcing the gang to make the decision they've been hoping to avoid.
 One of the gang takes Eddie for a ride from which he won't be returning.
 But Eddie has no intention of falling for any more scams.

 Incidentally, the role of Steve Norris was played by Kevin McCarthy, who would later star in the cult classic, Invasion of the Body Snatchers.

 Drive A Crooked Road has some great twists and lots of suspense.
 You find yourself rooting for Eddie from the very beginning, which plays into Mickey Rooney's strength as an actor.
 It's unusual to see him in a role like this, and even if you're a fan of Rooney, you may have missed it.
 The music really evokes the theme of tragedy and loneliness that draws Eddie into the clutches of the woman and her gang.
 It's well worth looking for.
-You can even find the entire film on youtube.
+You can check out the movie trailer on Youtube.